-Garlic has strong evidence to suggest it can improve circulatory health by facilitating blood flow, reducing blood pressure, and improving cholesterol levels.
-Garlic also provides antioxidant benefits because it supports the activity of glutathione, an antioxidant enzyme.
-There is also evidence to suggest garlic consumption may ward off upper respiratory infections.
-It even has an anti-cancer effect.
-Eating or supplementing one to two cloves of garlic a day is one of the healthiest habits you can have.
+Garlic has strong evidence to suggest it can improve cardiovascular health by reducing blood pressure and improving cholesterol profiles.
+Garlic also provides antioxidant benefits because it supports the activity of glutathione, a powerful antioxidant.
+There is also evidence to suggest garlic consumption may help lower fasting blood glucose levels.
+Including cloves of garlic in your diet is one of the healthiest habits you can have.

-Studies suggest supplementing spirulina can increase bile acid blood levels, a characteristic of Gilbert’s Syndrome.
-People with Gilbert’s Syndrome are at lower risk for diabetes and obesity, as well as cardiovascular and neurological disease.
-Animal research suggests spirulina may also be neuroprotective, but studies on people are needed to confirm this effect.
+Studies suggest that supplementing spirulina can dramatically decrease LDL-C, triglycerides, and total cholesterol while raising HDL-C. Animal research suggests that spirulina may also be neuroprotective, but human studies are needed to confirm this effect.

 Unfortunately, spirulina is the worst-tasting supplement on this list.

-Nitrates also improves blood flow by dilating blood vessels.
-Eating nitrate sources daily will help lower blood pressure over time.
+Nitrates improve blood flow by dilating blood vessels.
+Eating daily nitrate-rich vegetables (such as arugula/rocket, collard greens, dill, turnip greens, and beetroot) can help lower blood pressure over time.

 Avoiding fads and hype will save you money in the long run.
-Instead of looking for a shortcut, pick a couple real superfoods to add to your diet, and slowly make changes to your lifestyle habits over time.
+Instead of looking for a shortcut, consider adding a couple of these foods to your diet and making progressive changes to your lifestyle.